IBM/reverse-image-search/readme.md

+# WARNING: This repository is no longer maintained ⚠️
+This repository will not be updated.
+The repository will be kept available in read-only mode.
+Refer to https://github.com/IBM/reverse-image-search-gpu-studio for a similar example.

 # Feature Extraction and Reverse Image Search on Caltech-101 Dataset
 This notebook will guide you through the process of analyzing an image dataset using a pre-trained convolution network (VGG16) and extracting feature vectors for each image